ozeebee/euro2012/README.md

 ## Game

 - forecasts
+	- add saveall button to forecasts page (at bottom)
 - rankings
 	- stats à la vimeo.com (ex: http://vimeo.com/29763331)
 - banner for live matches (with live score) : ah the bottom of the page (fixed pos) [like less site header]

 ## Admin
+- stats pages with number of users , number of match with results, number of forecasts and percentages

 ### User management
 - create account